If you have bad credit, you know how hard it is to get approved for a loan.

 What to Watch For

-When getting a personal loan with a poor credit score you need to keep in mind that your interest rate will be high.
-Borrowing money to take a vacation or other large purchase is not worth it, you will end up paying much more than you would with cash.
+When getting a personal loan with a poor credit score, you need to keep in mind that your interest rate will be high.
+Borrowing money to take a vacation or other large purchases is not worth it; you will pay much more than you would with cash.
 It’s better to start a savings fund for vacations and other major purchases.

-If you’re struggling with collection accounts you should either dispute the native items with the three major Credit Bureaus, or work out a “pay for delete“.
-This is an agreement between you and the creditor that they will remove the collection from your credit report once you pay the balance.
+If you’re struggling with collection accounts, you should either dispute the native items with the three major Credit Bureaus or work out a “pay for delete.”
+This is an agreement between you and the creditor that they will remove your credit report’s collection once you pay the balance.

 Pros of Personal Loans